-Upon reviewing a functional design report of Runway 13-31, a 9,000 foot long primary runway, the Des Moines International Airport (DSM).
+Foth prepared a functional design report for Runway 13-31, the 9,000 foot long primary runway at the Des Moines International Airport (DSM).
 Working with the Airport Authority and FAA Central Region, we completed a comprehensive study involving an existing condition assessment utilizing pavement cores, heavy-weight deflectometer (HWD) testing, petrographic analysis, and life cycle cost analysis of 15 pavement sections.
 From the study it was established, with FAA support, that full reconstruction of the pavement was necessary.